EMDevelop/BowlingScorecardJS/README.md

 | [[10],[10],[10],[10],[10],[10],[10],[10],[10,10,10]]                | 300, "perfect game1"     |
 | [[0,0],[0,0],[0,0],[0,0],[0,0],[0,0],[0,0],[0,0],[0,0],[0,0]]       | 0, "gutter game!"        |
 | []                                                                  | "Enter at least 1 score" |

-Most likely want a class method on the Frame, which will create a new frame with a number and add that to an array of frames.

-## Domain

-- ## Game class
-- Frame class
-  - Array of Frames (class)